 The forums are free and open to the public, and are a vibrant part of the HGSE community.

-Speakers include: David J. Johns, executive director, White House Initiative on Educational Excellence for African Americans
+Speaker: David J. Johns, Executive Director, White House Initiative on Educational Excellence for African Americans, U.S.